Picovoice/serverless-picollm/README.md

-# Serverless picoLLM: LLMs running in AWS Lambda!
+# Serverless picoLLM: LLMs Running in AWS Lambda!

-Code for the Serverless LLM article on picovoice.ai which you can find here: [Link to article](https://picovoice.ai/blog/picollm-on-lambda/).
+Code for the Serverless LLM article on picovoice.ai which you can find here: [picoLLM on Lambda](https://picovoice.ai/blog/picollm-on-lambda/).

 ![The Demo in Action](resources/serverless-picollm-small.gif)